SenseNet/docs.sensenet.com/content/api-docs/querying/07-ordering.md

 # Order by a field - lowest to highest

-Following query returns the folders ordered by their name:
+Following query returns the cars ordered by their name:

 <tab category="querying" article="query-ordering" example="lowestToHighest" />